 Cartographers use an illustrative short-hand to describe geographical features of the real world.
 This short-hand form of communication is designed to allow the viewer to have an easy baring on the contours and layout of the area depicted on the cartographer’s map.
 Exaggerated color palettes, lines of various weight and solid fields of color all act as simplified yet concise forms of communication informing the map viewer of the geography depicted.

 Spoken and written language serves as a way to describe the real world as well.
 Words are used as a concise method to describe all the vast facets and features of the world and the ways in which we interact with and within it.
-However, are words also just another form of short-hand, simplifying or exaggerating how we see the real word?
+However, are words also just another form of short-hand, simplifying or exaggerating how we see the real world?
 A culture’s vocabulary has such a huge impact on how it’s members regard the world in which they live.
 Could it be that the more complex and sophisticated our lexicon becomes, the more removed we are from simply seeing the real world?

 Thank you for your time and consideration.
 I am certainly willing to separately display the two projects, and would be happy to exhibit with other artists.”

-I’m excited to have to opportunity to share both of these projects with the community.
+I’m excited to have the opportunity to share both of these projects with the community.
 The wall space for the gallery is pretty big, and I expect it will be a somewhat surreal experience to see so many of my art pieces in location.

 As ambitious as this may sound (or read), I hope that everyone interested in my art can make it to the show.
 I’ll certainly post updates and personal reflections on the experience.